gsantostasi/AlphaHubTrader/README.md

 1) The App was created using MatLab but you don't need to have the MatLab software on your computer.

 However, you do need to download and install a free MatLab interpreter called MatLab RunTime (MyAppInstaller_web.exe) that you can find in the main directory.
 MatLab RunTime is needed to run MatLab executables.
+For version compability reasons make sure to use the MyAppInstaller_web.exe in the main directory and do not directly download MatLab Runtime from the MatLab website.

 Read the readme.txt file for further instructions.

 2) Download and install the AlphaHubTrader1_20.exe executable file (updated 12/14/2020).